digitalronin/highcharts-gem/README.md

         barchart.yAxis.title.text = "My New Y Axis Title"

+NB: You can address hash elements this way, but not nested array elements.
+For example, *this doesn't work*;

+        barchart.series[2].name = "Whatever"

 To render the chart, call the highcharts.js function in your page template, like this;

         new Highcharts.Chart(<%=raw barchart.to_json %>);